aifenaike/Customer-Review-Sentiment-Analysis/README.md

 Note: It is recommended to use Anaconda distribution of Python.

+## Approach

+### Feature Extraction

+- GloVe Embeddings
+- Sequence Padding

+### Model Architecture

+Three different model architecutres were used to develop different classifier;
+- Embedding Bag Model
+- Average Embedding Model
+- Bidirectional Long Short-Term Memory Network (BiLSTM)

+The performance (accuracy) of the three architectures were compared and BiLSTM had the highest performance - the test accuracy is 0.858.

 ## Information about  files

 - data/reviews_train.tsv: Train set of reviews